bahodge/tomb-of-annihilation/sessions/Session 39.md

 ## Sector 26

 We search the area and look for [[Unk]]'s shrine.
 We see swirling carvings and see the entrance to a shrine.
-Inside the shrine there are hundreds of keys, some bent, some broken and some servicable.
+Inside the shrine there are hundreds of keys, some bent, some broken and some serviceable.